 The scalloped edges increase water resistance and facilitate natural pulling for technique and power.
 Additional features include adjustable straps, holes for water flow, and three size options.

 The pull-buoy is going to allow you to eliminate the kick, allowing you to solely focus on the arm mechanics of your stroke.
 When swimming butterfly with the pull-buoy don’t worry too much if your legs are still moving a bit, this is natural since there is a lot of undulation throughout the stroke.
-For some good pull-buoy options, click here.
+For some good pull-buoy options, read my article here.

 Improve Your Butterfly Arm Movement to Swim Faster